-The most important aspect here is the Anti-Aliasing options which we found the best ones to use was TAA as in comparison to FXAA, it produces a sharper image quality and smoothes out the textures at longer distances but at the same, it is also particularly demanding of your PC.
+The most important aspect here is the Anti-Aliasing options.
+We found the best one to use was TAA as, in comparison to FXAA, it produces a sharper image quality.
+It smoothes out the textures at longer distances, but at the same time, it is also particularly demanding of your PC.
 Not to mention, when in motion, the blurriness of objects and models is further reduced to a bare minimum, at least from our testing.

 However, we strongly recommend testing out which one suits your preference the most here as FXAA is considered to be the popular choice as it doesn’t tank performance too much but is far more efficient than TAA in terms of rendering an image quality without sacrificing framerate.